After baby food, the next step is finger food. That’s when your baby’s food world really opens up. It’s such a fun feeding time!

 Even though a lot of food can end up on the floor, in their chair and on themselves, allowing self-feeding is so very important.
 Finger foods can be the gateway to independent eating for your baby.

 Sometimes it can get frustrating with all the extra clean up, but rest assured the time doesn’t last too long.
 Remember your little one is learning a lot about eating and feeding!

 So, which toddler finger foods will help foster their independence, self feeding skills and provide great nutrition?

 1. Soft, cut up fruit and vegetables.

-Fruit such as blueberries, raspberries and halved strawberries are great for toddlers practicing their pincer grip.
+Fruit is a great finger food for little ones.
+Blueberries, raspberries and halved strawberries are great for toddlers practicing their pincer grip.
 So are steamed or soft cooked peas, broccoli, avocado chunks and carrot, beet root or sweet potatoes pieces.

 Giving peeled, soft whole fruit such as pears, soft apple or whole vegetables such as red pepper and tomato allows young toddlers to hold the whole fruit or vegetable in their hand and take small bites on their own.